microbiomedata/NMDC_documentation/docs/howto_guides/api_gui.md

 <br/>

-![metadata post changesheets validate](../_static/images/howto_guides/api_gui/metadata_post_changesheets_validate.png) A csv or tsv file can be validated against the NMDC schema using the `POST /metadata/changesheets:validate` endpoint.
+![metadata post changesheets validate](../_static/images/howto_guides/api_gui/metadata_post_changesheets_validate.png) A csv or tsv file can be validated against the NMDC schema using the `POST /metadata/changesheets:validate` endpoint in order ot update an already existing record in the portal.
 Please see an [example changesheet](https://github.com/microbiomedata/nmdc-runtime/blob/main/metadata-translation/notebooks/data/changesheet-without-separator3.tsv).
 The file should include four columns:
 1. `id`: the identifier of the metadata object to be updated
 2. `action`: the type of update to be performed.
 There are four actions:
     - `insert`: inserts a new value